 Word #2 is a singular feminine.
-It is referring to what the church was given during the church age that moves them into the new earth and new heaven.
+It is referring to what the church was given during the church age that moves us into the new earth and new heaven.
 It describes an age that fulfills a purpose.

 Word #3 is a plural masculine translated as “since the world began” but is actually “since the ages began.”
 These are the ages from before the world and during the world which will culminate at the end of the world which will begin yet another age.

 Word #4 has 4 parts of speech.

 - The accusative singular feminine in all of it’s 38 uses is referring to aionios LIFE in Christ Jesus which means we will not experience the second death which is spiritual.

 - The accusative singular neuter has 4 uses and two of them are referring to the church age and it’s eventual rewards (“everlasting gospel” and “eternal weight of glory”).
-This demonstrates an eventual culmination.
+This demonstrates an eventual culmination when all becomes spiritual.

-- The 2 uses of this accusative singular masculine word points to an age that culminates in everlasting destruction from the Lord’s presence (we know God reconciles all to Himself in Colossians 1:20), and in a man accepting a brethren in the Lord (happens in this earthly realm).
+- The 2 uses of this accusative singular masculine word points to an age that culminates in aionios destruction from the Lord’s presence (we know God reconciles all to Himself in Colossians 1:20), and in a man accepting a brethren in the Lord (happens in this earthly realm).

-- This nominative singular neuter is referring to “the times of the appearing of the Lord Jesus Christ” which refers to all creation unto Christ and its culmination or purpose.
+- This nominative singular neuter is referring to “the times of the appearing of the Lord Jesus Christ” which refers to all creation unto Christ on this earth.

-Word #5 is a nominative singular feminine referring to life everlasting.
+Word #5 is a nominative singular feminine referring to life aionios.

-Word #6 is a nominative singular feminine referring again to eternal life.
+Word #6 is a nominative singular feminine referring again to aionios life.